sabyapradhan/resources-1/tagging_resources.md

 ## Tagging rules and limitations
 {: #limits}

 The maximum size of a tag is 128 characters.
-Tags are case-insensitive and the permitted characters are A-Z, 0-9, white space, underscore, hyphen, period, and a single colon.
-Colons are treated uniquely to work *like* a `key:value` pair but the key will always remain as "name" in the underlying object.
-The `value` will be the provided string with the colon.
-A comma separates tags, so commas can't be used within the tag name itself.
+The permitted characters are A-Z, 0-9, white space, underscore, hyphen, period, and colon, and tags  are case-insensitive.
+Colons turn the tag into a string where you can isolate two logical parts, like a `key:value` pair.
+You can't use a colon in a tag without creating this pairing.
+A comma separates tags and can't be used within the tag name itself.

 ## Adding and removing tags on a resource